wesbos/beginner-javascript-notes/notes/Module 6꞉ Serious Practice Excercises.md

 console.log(tabPanel);
 ```

-So what we did is we used find to find the tabPanel that matches the id we passed and we stored the result in a variable called `tabPanel`.
+So what you did is you used find to find the tabPanel that matches the id we passed and you stored the result in a variable called `tabPanel`.

 Now when you click on a tab, you will see the associated panel.

 ![](@attachment/Clipboard_2020-06-04-18-53-50.png) 21:07

-Let's replace the log with `tabPanel.hidden = false;` so it is no longer hidden.
+Replace the log with `tabPanel.hidden = false;` so it is no longer hidden.

 Now your tabs should be working!

 Both those methods are valid, it's up to you which you prefer.